Review of the Diplomat Single Black Watch Winder 31-40001

 Once I'd accumulated a number of automatic watches, I began to search for a watch winder.
 I soon discovered that the price gap between the cheapest and the most expensive winder is shockingly extreme.
-The cost of a unit capable of holding one timepiece varies from between thirty-five and twelve hundred dollars.
+The cost of a unit capable of holding one timepiece varies from between 35 and 1,200 dollars.
 I decided to purchase the winder that best reflected the value of my watch collection—the cheapest.

 I purchased the Diplomat Men’s Single Black Watch Winder 31-40001 from the Amazon website.
 At present, this item sells for thirty-five dollars.

 The Diplomat 31-40001 winder is a small and shiny black plastic unit.
 It weighs 390 grams (13.75 ounces) and measures 150 cm (5.9 inches) in length.
 The device is slightly oblong, its width measuring 130 cm by 140 cm.